Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-Also see your doctor if you may have been exposed to a sexually transmitted infection (STI), or have issues urinating.
+Also see your doctor if you may have been exposed to a sexually transmitted infection (STI) or have difficulty or discomfort urinating.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-There are a number of treatments for groin skin irritations and infections.
-Treatments will depend on the cause of the problem.
+There are a few treatments for groin skin irritations and infections.
+Your treatment will depend on the cause of your problem.
 But there are some general things you can do to ease the symptoms.

-Here are some tips for care of irritated groin skin.
+Here are some tips to help you care for irritated groin skin.

-• You can ease the irritation by using a cool compress or an ice pack — ice packs should never be placed directly on the skin but should be wrapped in something soft like a tea towel.
+• Use a cool compress or an ice pack — ice packs should never be placed directly on your skin but should be wrapped in something soft like a tea towel.

 • Wear loose, cotton clothes.